Anatoly Nikolayevich Levchenko: Death

 On the 27th December 1985, while flying a mission over the Salang Pass, Levchenko's aircraft was shot down by anti-aircraft fire from a DShK heavy machine gun, killing him.
+The aircraft, which carried the number 07, impacted the ground approximately 27 km North of Bagram.

 This was the first combat loss for the 655th IAP, which would go on to lose four more aircraft in that year.
-The death of Levchenko and three other pilots in similar incidents led the 40th Army's air contingent to re-evaluate their tactics, leading to a new method of landing being employed which required a steep spiral descent made within the airfield's perimeters and the firing of flares on takeoff and landing.
+The death of Levchenko and three other pilots in similar incidents led the 40th Army's air contingent to re-evaluate their tactics, leading to a new method of landing being employed which required a steep spiral descent made within the airfield's perimeters and the firing of flares on take off and landing.